About Direct Primary Care (DPC)

 DPC also represents a clear and conscious response by patients - individuals and families committed to their health and well-being - making an intentional choice to assure themselves access to great care, reliably available through the ups and downs of their lives.

 DPC is old-fashioned medicine, modernized - whereby doctors and patients interact directly again, unhindered by third party insurance entities.
 Doctors no longer seek payment from insurance, instead they are reimbursed with an affordable monthly fee paid by patients.
-Care is provided in traditional office settings, and with technology that care can be extended conveniently outside the office with telephone consultations, text messaging, email, and virtual visits.
+Care is provided in traditional office settings, and with technology that care can be extended conveniently outside the office with telephone consultations, electronic/text messaging, and virtual visits.

 More information on the DPC movement can be found at: